 Don't Make Your Postpartum Experience an Afterthought

-… all in a natural supplement specifically designed for you?
+… all in a natural supplement specifically designed for them

 Placentophagy, or consuming the placenta, has been used in some cultures for thousands of years and is now increasing in popularity here in the U.S. because of the *potential* benefits and women's experiences with it.